uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ### Layering

+A trend line is usually displayed on top of the scatterplot.
 How can we combine several layers?
-We can string them with the `+`
+We can string them with the `+` operator:
-operator:

 ``` r
 ggplot(mpg,